Nicolas Beaudin: Playing career

-Beaudin was selected 39th overall by the Drummondville Voltigeurs in the 2015 CHL Draft.
+Beaudin was selected 39th overall by the Drummondville Voltigeurs of the Quebec Major Junior Hockey League (QMJHL) in the 2015 Canadian Hockey League (CHL) Draft.
 He was awarded the Voltigeurs Offensive Player of the Year award at the conclusion of the 2017–18 season.
+He finished the season with 12 goals and 69 points in 68 games and was named to the QMJHL Second All-Star Team.